m4niak/addtechuser/README.md

 # addtechuser
 Add tech user with permissions to crontab

+Ansible